Cell structure of mediangle graphs

-Simplicial oriented matroids are generalizations of simplicial hyperplane arrangments \cite{BjEdZi,BjLVStWhZi,De}, i.e., arrangments of hyperplanes in a real vector space ${\mathbb R}^d$ in which all regions are simplicial cones.
-By \cite[Proposition 2.3.6]{BjEdZi}, finite reflection arrangements are simplicial.
-The equivalence (ii)$\Leftrightarrow$(iii) was conjectured by the second author in \cite[Conjecture 10]{Knauer_HDR}.

-Not all simplicial OMs are realizable by a Euclidean hyperplane arrangement, i.e., their tope graphs are not graphs of zonotopes.
-Hence it is not clear how to make sense of the quesiton whether mediangle graphs admit a CAT(0) metric in its full generality.
-This and other further questions will be adressed in Section~\ref{sec:fin}.
+A second stronger part of~\cite[Question 7.1]{Ge_mediangle} is whether mediangle graphs admit a CAT(0) metric, i.e., if the associated cell complex is CAT(0).
+However, not all simplicial OMs are realizable by a Euclidean hyperplane arrangement, i.e., their tope graphs are not graphs of zonotopes.
+Hence by Theorem \ref{thm:MediangleGatedAntipod} it is not clear how to make sense of this part of the question.
+This and other perspectives will be addressed in Section~\ref{sec:fin}.